 Post-Pandemic Benefit Changes

 Throughout the COVID-19 pandemic, the Department of Health and Human Services (DHHS) has worked to provide continued economic, nutrition and medical assistance to New Hampshire residents.
-The information on this page explains how your benefits will change after the COVID-19 pandemic.
+The information on this page explains how your State assistance could change when the COVID-19 federal public health emergency ends.

 Supplemental Nutrition Assistance Program (SNAP)